Connect with others who understand.

 • Tunnels or sinus tracts forming under the skin

 If you’ve had multiple boils return in the same areas, it’s important to see a dermatologist for proper diagnosis.
-A dermatologist can differentiate between simple boils, hidradenitis suppurativa, and other skin concerns, like acne.
+A dermatologist can differentiate between simple boils, HS, and other skin concerns, like acne, and create a treatment plan to help you manage your symptoms.

-Lancing May Not Be Best Option for HS
+Lancing May Not Be the Best Option for Hidradenitis Suppurativa

 While incision and drainage (lancing) is an effective treatment option for regular boils, it may not be the best approach for HS lesions.
-Lancing can provide short-term relief from pain, but HS lesions tend to flare up again shortly after if the underlying condition is not treated.
+Lancing can provide short-term relief from pain, but HS lesions tend to flare up again soon if the underlying condition is not treated.

 Instead of lancing, treatment for HS might include: